Best Horror Movies Streaming Legally For Free [April 2017]

 This trio of shorts is directed by John Carpenter, Tobe Hooper, and John Howard Davies.
 It’s also special because it’s one of the few horror flicks where Hooper, Carpenter, Wes Craven, and Sam Raimi appear as on-screen characters.
 This movie is a veritable who’s who of horror.
 Body Bags also stars Blondie front-woman and actress Deborah Harry, Mark Hamill, Sheena Easton, and Tom Arnold.

-It was hard for the anthology to live up to the high-expectations that some horror fans had, but the film received great reviews by the majority of critics and audiences alike.
+It was hard for the anthology to live up to the high expectations that some horror fans had, but the film received great reviews by the majority of critics and audiences alike.
 Those that have never seen it are better off watching the original version, also on Shout Factory TV, before listening to the audio commentary featuring Carpenter.

 OTHER HORROR ARTICLES FROM THE INQUISITR